 Or even that any personal opinion is as true as the facts the world’s best scientists agree.

-Scientists are aware that our senses, perceptions, memories and communications are subjective and imperfect.
+Scientists are aware that our sensory tools, perceptions, memories and communications are subjective and imperfect.

 That doesn’t mean science is unreliable and should be discarded; the reverse is the case.

-The scientific method is how we overcome our limitations as individual observers.
+The scientific method is the best tool we have to overcome our limitations as individual observers.

-Communication involves sending and receiving messages that convey descriptions, directions and decisions.
+Communication involves sending and receiving messages that convey information (descriptions, directions and decisions).

-Senders and receivers may use speech, writing, gestures and other kinds of signal.
+Senders and receivers may use speech, writing, gestures and other kinds of signal or data structure.

 Speakers create meanings in messages; hearers find meanings in messages.